 That's legacy: an interconnection across time, with a need for those who have come before us and a responsibility to those who come after us.
 Legacy takes time and makes it personal and bigger.
 Your life multiplied by time equals legacy.
 What will last and what will it mean?

 Legacy at its worst is a burden across time; at its best, it is a gift.

 Legacy is a rich concept that speaks to time both in terms of the individual and the collective.
 Legacy unites ego and altruism.
 It encapsulates the dichotomy between "If I'm not for myself, who will be?" and "If I'm only for myself, what am I?"

 As we look to interconnections for economic, ecological, physical and social health, any far-reaching change has to speak to the ego.
 While it's true that when taken to extremes the ego becomes selfish, it's a necessary part of survival.
 In a plane emergency, you're told to put on your oxygen mask first before helping those around you.
 We all have this sense of self-importance, a need to feel like some part of ourselves is valuable enough to become immortal.
 But in pursuing that very need, we come to realize we can't do it alone.
 In order for some part of us to live on – our genes, creations, ideas, values, hopes – we have to instill it in the hearts and minds of others.
 We need others across generations.
 So me and we come together in a way that acknowledges the fundamental uncertainty of life and the immenseness of eternity.

 Generations need each other; they make each other bigger.
-That's the seed of the 7-Generation concept – for inspired lives in smart and caring communities on a tiny blue dot.
+That's the seed of the 7-Generation concept.